KPRC-TV

 KPRC-TV (channel 2) is a television station in Houston, Texas, United States, affiliated with NBC and owned by Graham Media Group.
 Its studios are located on Southwest Freeway (I-69/US 59) in the Southwest Management District (formerly Greater Sharpstown), and its transmitter is located near Missouri City, in unincorporated northeastern Fort Bend County.
-Houston is the second-largest television market (after WXIA-TV in Atlanta) where the NBC station is not owned and operated by the network.
+Houston is the largest television market in the United States where the NBC station is not owned and operated by the network.